 For more information, contact Brad Wolfe at firstname.lastname@example.org (859) 231-0054.

 Code Louisville provides quality training and support to help residents of Louisville enter software development careers at no charge.
 Code Louisville offers a variety of courses covering the development of websites and applications, data analytics, and more.
-They will guide you in learning not only the skills a programmer needs, but also provide you with resume writing and interview workshops, a community of developers to network with, mentors to answer your questions, and a network of employers interested in finding their next developer!
-They also help our students find jobs after they graduate!
+They will guide students in learning not only the skills a programmer needs, but also provide them with resume-writing assistance, interview workshops, a community of developers to network with, mentors to answer questions, and a network of employers interested in finding their next developer!

 For more information, contact Emily Sullivan at email@example.com or (502) 208-6880.

 Metro United Way: Business United